briankohles/briankohles.github.io/_drafts/2017-06-02-Trip-ID-to-MT.md

 Talked to mom, going to meet her tomorrow for brunch when we pass through Ogden.

-We did see a cool old Jeep Truck today.
+We did see a cool old Jeep Truck today, at the place we stopped for dinner in Wyoming.

-{% include image name="oldTruck.png" caption="Old Jeep truck in Rock Springs, WY" %}
+{% include image name="oldTruck.png" caption="Old Jeep truck in Rawlings, WY" %}

+We arrived at the hotel fairly early tonight, at around 7pm.
+We didn't have anything planned in Rock Springs so we just went straight to the hotel & got to bed early.

 ## Day 3 - Saturday